noahehall/blockchain/blockchain.md

 - takes many of the lessons learned from first generation blockchains
 - focused on recording transactions on the blockchain, adding in programming & logic for associated data via smart contracts
-- smart contracts: a legal contract via code
+- smart contracts: a legal contract; programs that perform transactions with the ability to act on acccounts and the data stored in the blockchain
   - an event triggers the contract to execute whatever code is held within the contract
-  - enabled developers to create projects ontop of the blockchain and organize decentralized governance
+  - enabled developers to create programs ontop of the blockchain and organize decentralized governance
 - dApps: application whose backend runs on a decentralized network

 #### ethereum